ZolanaPrime/fl-favourites/README.md

-# Playing Favourites for Fallen London
+# Playing Favourites for Fallen London on Firefox

 Forked from [gasovn](https://github.com/gasovn/fl_favourites/) (in turn forked from [kav2k](https://github.com/kav2k/fl_favourites))

+# Version 0.5.6:

+* Bug fix on mobile where if clicks were still allowed on "bad" cards, they were still blocked

 # Version 0.5.5: